dh-netsec-lab/dh-netsec-lab.github.io/README.md

-# 🌐 Network Engineering & Network Security Portfolio
+#Network Engineering & Network Security Portfolio

-Welcome to my **Network Engineering & Network Security Portfolio**, a hands-on collection of labs and projects demonstrating real-world enterprise configurations across **routing, switching, firewalls, VPNs, and secure network design**.

-As a **Senior Network Engineer** with over a decade of experience, I’m expanding deeper into **Network Security and Cyber Defense** — bridging traditional infrastructure with modern security frameworks and technologies.
+Welcome to my Network Engineering & Network Security Portfolio — a hands-on collection of labs and projects demonstrating real-world enterprise configurations in routing, switching, firewalls, VPNs, and secure network design.
+Building on years of professional experience, I’m continuously expanding into Network Security and Cyber Defense, bridging traditional infrastructure with modern security frameworks.
+These labs are a work in progress and will be regularly updated to reflect new challenges, tools, and best practices.

-This repository is organized into distinct domains representing key focus areas in my professional journey:

 ---